-(B1) Theoretical/empirical knowledge.
-The decision whether to use a mechanistic or mentalistic explanatory model given a certain behavior is based on theoretical-empirical knowledge related to this behavior.
-For example, I do not believe that anyone will try to explain synaptic processes in the brain by using concepts like will/ belief.
-Moreover, I am not sure that anyone will give a mechanistic explanation for Ronny choice of the black coffee based on the blood circulation system.
-The explanation based on his experience related to black coffee is satisfactory.
-Another option to test the problem of explanation/behavior match is this.
+(B1) Theoretical and empirical knowledge.
+The decision whether to use a mechanistic or mentalistic explanatory model given a certain behavior is based on theoretical and empirical knowledge related to this behavior.
+To reiterate, I do not believe anyone would try to explain synaptic processes in the brain by using concepts like desire or belief.
+Moreover, I am not sure that anyone would give a mechanistic explanation for Ronny’s choice of black coffee based on the blood circulatory system.
+An explanation based on his experience related to black coffee is satisfactory.
+However, there is another option for determining the explanation–behavior match.

-Pylyshyn (1984) proposed an empirical criterion, ’impenetrability’, which can also be applied to the present subject and to decide whether the behavior in question needs a mechanistic explanation or not: if changes in the goals, desires, beliefs, intentions and knowledge of the individual do not affect the behavior being studied, then this behavior needs mechanistic explanation.
-For example, it turns out that even if we know everything there is to know about the geometric illusion like the very famous Müller-Lyer, this knowledge does not eliminate the illusion.
-It is therefore reasonable to suggest that the illusion’s explanation should be based on a mechanistic process and its output is induced with CΨ.
+Pylyshyn (1984) proposed the empirical criterion of ‘impenetrability’, which can also be applied to the present subject to decide whether or not the behavior in question needs a mechanistic explanation: If changes in the goals, desires, beliefs, intentions, and knowledge of the individual do not affect the behavior being studied, then this behavior needs a mechanistic explanation.
+For example, even if we know everything there is to know about the famous Müller-Lyer geometric illusion, this knowledge does not eliminate the illusion.
+It is therefore reasonable to suggest that the illusion should be explained by a mechanistic process whose output is induced with CΨ.

-(B2) The matching-principle.
-Rakover (2018) proposed this principle (criterion) as a solution to the following problem.
-Consider a behavior A, which is based on two different actions: a1, a2, what will be the relation between the type of explanation for the behavior A as a whole and the type of explanation of each of the two actions, the components of A, a1, a2?
+(B2) The matching principle.
+Rakover (2018) proposed this principle (criterion) to solve the following problem.
+Consider behavior A, which is based on two different actions: a1 and a2.
+What is the relation between the type of explanation for behavior A as a whole and the type of explanation for each of the two actions, the components of A, a1 and a2?
 The answer is this:

-(B2.1) Mechanistic explanation of A: If the appropriate explanation for behavior A as a whole is mechanistic (and the specific type of mechanistic explanation is currently not important) then both actions: a1, a2, each and every one must have a mechanistic explanation.
-In other words, if A is explained mechanistically, it is not possible for the actions a1 or a2 or both (which make up A) to have a mentalistic explanation.
+(B2.1) Mechanistic explanation of A: If the appropriate explanation for behavior A as a whole is mechanistic (the specific type of mechanistic explanation is not important here), then both actions, a1 and a2, must be explained mechanistically.
+In other words, if A is explained mechanistically, neither a1 nor a2 can have a mentalistic explanation.

-(B2.2) Mentalistic explanation of A: If the appropriate explanation for behavior A as a whole is mentalistic (and the specific type of mentalistic explanation is currently not important) then the two actions: a1, a2, each separately may receive mentalistic or mechanistic explanation.
-In other words, if A is explained mentalisticly, then the actions that make up A: a1, a2, may have a mentalistic or mechanistic explanation.
+(B2.2) Mentalistic explanation of A: If the appropriate explanation for behavior A as a whole is mentalistic (the specific type of mentalistic explanation is not important here), then actions a1 and a2 may each separately have a mentalistic or mechanistic explanation.
+In other words, if A is explained mentalistically, then the actions that make up A may have mentalistic or mechanistic explanations.

-Several interesting conclusions arise from the matching-principle:
+Several interesting conclusions arise from the matching principle:

 Explanation in natural sciences.
-The matching-principle is methodologically consistent with providing explanations in the sciences.
-It is clear from this principle that if the explanation for the illumination of the flashlight is mechanistic (due to an electric current passing through the bulb wire) then the explanation of the components of the flashlight, such as the battery and the electric current, must be in a suitable match - a mechanistic explanation.
-Indeed, this principle does not contradict the way in which explanations are proposed in the natural sciences.
+The matching principle is methodologically consistent with scientific explanations.
+It is clear from this principle that if the flashlight’s illumination has a mechanistic explanation (due to an electric current passing through the bulb wire), then the workings of the components of the flashlight, such as the battery and the electric current, also require mechanistic explanations.
+This principle does not contradict how explanations are proposed in the natural sciences.